gabrielmsantos/acmicpc/README.md

 ## Acknowledgments

-* To my wife that put up with me every single day and is always smiling :)
+* To my wife, Juliana, for putting up with me every single day and even though being always smiling :)